Skip to main content

 Generic

-Is the value set in the field Email equals to one set in the field ConfirmEmail?
+Is the value set in the field Email equal to one set in the field ConfirmEmail?

 Email == ConfirmEmail